HitKeep vs Offen: Operator Analytics vs Consent-First Fair Analytics

 That is useful if you want to prove value quickly, win early customers, or avoid turning analytics into an internal platform project.

-Offen’s current official website and docs focus on self-hosted deployment.
-I did not find a documented managed-cloud offering in the current official material.
+Offen’s official website and docs focus on self-hosted deployment.
+I did not find a documented managed cloud offering in the reviewed material.

 4. HitKeep is stronger for internal reporting and team workflows